 In the third installment of the New Reality series, Karen Rose Cercone and John Lewis, who chair the Inspire initiative—the examination of programs to ensure that the best possible academic experiences are in place for students while ensuring IUP’s sustainability—have provided an update.
-See sections of the interview with Cercone and Lewis in the clips below or watch it in its entirety.
+Read excerpts from the interview with Cercone and Lewis below or watch it in its entirety.
 Note, you will be required to log in using your IUP username and password.

 A three-phase initiative to ensure institutional success through program innovation, redesign, and evolution, Inspire’s first phase, which is now complete, focused on programs of greatest concern in terms of enrollment and quality.
 Phase II is in progress this spring.
 “Those are programs that we feel are healthier but still might need some changes to attract more students or better suit the marketplace,” Cercone said.
 The balance of IUP’s programs will be reviewed this coming all in Phase III, and group’s plan is to search for programs to streamline, strengthen and make more attractive to prospective students.